silentsignal/SemGWT/README.md

 At this point we try to provide standalone tools to implement different phases of the extraction process:

-- The preprocessor extract pure JavaScript code from static cache files provided by GWT applications
+- The preprocessor extracts pure JavaScript code from static cache files provided by GWT applications
 - Semgrep rules are used to extract RPC interface information from the preprocessed JavaScript
 - Post processing is needed to transform the extracted data to HTTP requests (or other formats useful for the user)